girvo/fly-buble/README.md

 [![][mit-badge]][mit]

 ## Usage
-See the example below.
+Please see the example below.
 Keep in mind this is very new, and I haven't integrated source filenames into the source-mapping yet!

 All options map directly to what's [available in the Javascript api](https://buble.surge.sh/guide/#using-the-javascript-api), and are passed directly through to Bublé unmodified (for now).